 Line the strainer with the cheesecloth (use a double layer, if needed) and set it over the bowl.

 Add the yogurt to the strainer and let the whey drip out for anywhere from 1 hour to 8 hours.
 Do this in the fridge if it’s warm or intend to strain your yogurt for more than a few hours.
 Check the yogurt occasionally and stop when you reach a consistency that you like.

 Whisk and store:

 Whisk the strained yogurt until smooth and shiny.
+I mean it.
+Whisk like heck.
 Don’t be afraid to whisk hard!
-If it’s too stiff, whisk in a few tablespoons of whey.
+If it’s too stiff, whisk in some whey, a few tablespoons at a time.
 Transfer to a storage container, and store for up to two weeks.
 Discard the whey, or refrigerate it in its own jar for up to 2 months.